WISP Network Bottlenecks

-Almost all of the Quality of Experience (QoE) issues that we see in fixed wireless setups are due to some kind of network bottlenecks.
-These network bottlenecks can be at the access points, backhaul, individual subscribers, routers or switches.
-Wherever you have some kind of network bottlenecks, that’ll either add latency or cause some kind of packet loss and thereby it impacts the subscriber’s QoE.
+Most of the Quality of Experience (QoE) issues we see are due to some form of network bottlenecks.
+These are found at access points, backhauls, individual subscribers, routers, or switches.
+In our experience, bottlenecks either add latency or cause packet loss and impact subscriber QoE.

-Examples of this behavior we have seen are at networks where –
+Examples of this behavior we’ve seen are at networks where:

 - Cambium 450s are used for plan enforcement